On generalized Namioka spaces and joint continuity of functions on product of spaces: Topological Fubini theorems and category theorems

-If $E\subset X\times Y$ is nowhere dense (i.e., $\mathrm{int}\,\bar{E}=\emptyset$), then $G=X\times Y\setminus\bar{E}$ is dense open in $X\times Y$, $G_x=Y\setminus\bar{E}_x$ and $G_x\subseteq Y\setminus E_x$ for all $x\in X$.
+If $E\subset X\times Y$ is nowhere dense (i.e., $\mathrm{int}\,\overline{E}=\emptyset$), then $G=X\times Y\setminus\overline{E}$ is dense open in $X\times Y$, $G_x=Y\setminus\overline{E}_x$ and $G_x\subseteq Y\setminus E_x$ for all $x\in X$.
 Thus, Lemma~A.1 is equivalent to the following

-\begin{A.1'}[{Topological Fubini theorem~I$^\prime$; cf.~\cite[(1.1)]{O60}}] Let $X$ and $Y$ be spaces, where $Y$ has a countable pseudo-base.
+\begin{A.1'}[{Topological Fubini Theorem~I$^\prime$; cf.~\cite[(1.1)]{O60}}] Let $X$ and $Y$ be spaces, where $Y$ has a countable $\pi$-base.
 If $E$ is nowhere dense (resp.~meager) in $X\times Y$, then $E_x$ is nowhere dense (resp.~meager) in $Y$ for all $x$ except a meager set in $X$. \end{A.1'}

+\begin{A.1''}[{cf.~\cite[Thm.~2]{O60}}] If $X$ is a Baire space and $Y$ a Baire space having a locally countable $\pi$-base, then $X\times Y$ is a Baire space. \end{A.1''}

-It should be mentioned that in Lemma~A.1 or Lemma~A.1$^\prime$, the hypothesis that $Y$ has a countable pseudo-base cannot be relaxed even to a locally countable pseudo-base (Def.~\ref{5.1.2}), as Kuratowski and Ulam showed by an example in \cite{KU32}.
+It should be mentioned that in Lemma~A.1 or Lemma~A.1$^\prime$, the hypothesis that $Y$ has a countable $\pi$-base cannot be relaxed even to a locally countable $\pi$-base (Def.~\ref{5.2.2}), as Kuratowski and Ulam showed by an example in \cite{KU32}.